Against trade war, Fed backdrop China sets positive world equity tone | MarketScreener

 "You have economic numbers that are satisfactory... so people feel for the time being at least the impact on economic activity from the trade war may not be very substantial," he added.

-Those factors helped MSCI's index of Asia-Pacific shares outside Japan <.MIAPJ0000PUS> rise 0.5 percent, while a pan-European equity index <.STOXX> opened flat.
-Japan's Nikkei <.N225> touched its highest since late-January, while futures signalled a firmer opening on Wall Street.
+Those factors helped MSCI's index of Asia-Pacific shares outside Japan rise 0.5 percent, while a pan-European equity index opened flat.
+Japan's Nikkei touched its highest since late-January, while futures signaled a firmer opening on Wall Street.

-World shares stayed near flat <.MIWD00000PUS> following a weaker close in New York, as investors kept a close watch on bond yields in the United States and Germany.
-Ten-year borrowing costs in both countries have inched to multi-month highs, with the first interest rate rise by the European Central Bank now expected in September 2019, two months earlier than had been priced recently <DE10YT=RR>.
+World shares stayed near flat following a weaker close in New York, as investors kept a close watch on bond yields in the United States and Germany.
+Ten-year borrowing costs in both countries have inched to multi-month highs, with the first interest rate rise by the European Central Bank now expected in September 2019, two months earlier than had been priced recently.

 "The focus will be on whether the Fed will indicate its tightening is coming to an end.
 The Fed may not do so today but I expect markets will soon start looking to that scenario," said Akira Takei, bond fund manager at Asset Management One.